Geronimo B. de los Reyes Jr.: Early life

 Geronimo B. de los Reyes Jr. was the son of a well-known builder and entrepreneur.
-His father is known to have owned the old Geronimo de los Reyes Building in Manila, which was designed by Julio Nakpil.
+His father is known to have owned the old Geronimo de los Reyes Building in Manila, which was designed by Juan F. Nakpil.
 However, in the advent of World War II, the family fortune was wiped out and at the young age of ten, de los Reyes, along with his brothers, had to fend for themselves.

 At 19, de los Reyes was first employed by Pan American World Airlines, an international airline.
 He worked irregular hours, carried baggage and cargo, and slept on a cardboard mat on the floor of the office for years, at the old airport in Paranaque.
 His life would change on June 1, 1958, when he was able to demonstrate his professional abilities at a time of crisis.
 The Pan Am Clipper, Golden Gate Flight 439, N1023V crashed on landing in Manila during a rain storm.
 Mr. de los Reyes was the first ramp person to enter the plane and assist with the evacuation of the passengers.
 He also took care of their needs while they waited for emergency services that were delayed by the rain.
 He was commended for his work and was invited to New York to meet with Juan Trippe.
 This recognition of his hard work and persistence, led to the company granting him favorable hours, allowing him to take evening classes to finish college.

 After graduating magna cum laude in Management and Finance, de los Reyes headed the Sales and Architectural/Building Division of Reynolds Aluminum.
 He was sent to US by the company for further studies.